sytse06/ai-workbench/README.md

 # AI workbench

 This Langchain based AI workbench enables users to interact with various language models (LLMs) through a browser based interface.
-Users can engage in real-time conversations, select from multiple models, and reuse prompts for efficient task completion, making it a versatile tool to streamline complex tasks and fosters rapid expirementation.
+Users can engage in real-time conversations, select from multiple models, and reuse prompts for efficient task completion, making it a versatile tool to streamline complex tasks and fosters rapid experimentation.

 ## Setup